RafsanHasanPronoy/CropDoc/README.md

 The application will be accessible at `http://127.0.0.1:5000`.

 Usage
-1. **Access the Homepage**: - Navigate to `http://127.0.0.1:5000` to view the CropDoc homepage. - Explore features and supported crops.
+1. **Access the Homepage**: - Navigate to `http://127.0.0.1:5000` to view the CropSage-BD homepage. - Explore features and supported crops.
 2. **Upload an Image**: - Go to the `/upload` route. - Select a crop type from the dropdown (e.g., Tomato, Corn). - Upload a leaf image (JPG, PNG, or WebP, max 10MB). - Click "Start AI Analysis" to process the image.
 3. **View Results**: - The `/predict` route processes the image and displays results on `result.html`. - Results include: - Crop type - Health status (e.g., Tomato_Bacterial_spot, Healthy) - Confidence level (percentage) - Disease description and treatment recommendations - Options to analyze another image or return to the homepage.
 4. **Error Handling**: - Invalid file formats or crop selections redirect to the upload page with an error message. - Model or database errors are logged to the console and displayed to the user.